bucketon/OWRandomSpeedrun/README.md

 1. To verify that it compiled correctly, open an Explorer window and navigate to `%APPDATA%\OuterWildsModManager\OWML\Mods\ZacBauermeister.OuterWildsRandomSpeedrun`.
 If you see OuterWildsRandomSpeedrun.dll in the directory, it compiled successfully.

 ## IDE setup for Unity in Windows
-1. Install **Unity 2019.4.39** from the [Unity Download Archive](https://unity.com/releases/editor/archive).
-You must install this specific version!
+1. Install **Unity 2019.4.39** from the [Unity Download Archive](https://unity.com/releases/editor/archive). **You must install this specific version!** Select the Unity Hub from the "Downloads (Win)" dropdown.
+    1. When running the installer, make sure to deselect "Microsoft Visual Studio Community 2019".
+    1. This may take a while!
+You may proceed to the next step while the installer is running.
 1. Install the [.NET Framework 4.7.1 Developer Pack](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net471-developer-pack-offline-installer).
+1. Once both installations are complete, open Unity.
+It may tell you that you don't have a license and that you need to install Unity Hub.
+If so, follow the instructions to install Unity Hub.
+    1. Once Unity Hub is installed, it will attempt to install the editor.
+Instead, select "Locate existing installation" and choose the Unity executable under `Program Files\Unity 2019.4.39f1\Editor`.
+1. Select "Add project from disk" from the Open button's dropdown menu and select the UnityProject folder within this repository.
+This will add if to the list of projects.
-1. Open the UnityProject folder in Unity.
-Unity will set up the necessary dependencies which may take a few minutes.
+1. Select the project from UnityHub's list.
+This will set up the necessary dependencies which may take a few minutes.
+1. When the project opens, you may be prompted to update Unity.
+Don't!
+Deselect "Check for Updates" and select "Skip new version."
 1. Modify Unity's settings to make VS Code the default editor (this is important!).
-    1. Click Edit > Preferences
+    1. Click Edit > Preferences...
     1. On the left, click External Tools
     1. In the External Tools menu, change **External Script Editor** to **Visual Studio Code**.
 Exit the menu.
 1. Modify the Omnisharp VS Code plugin to use a .NET version that is compatible with Unity: